raveheart1/raveheart1/README.md

 Hi, I'm Gordon McWilliams, a DevOps consultant with a passion for cloud computing and automation.
 Currently working at Coretek Services.

 - 🛠️ I’m currently working in Terraform and Azure.
-- 💼 I’m looking to increase my salary and considering earning a degree to progress my career.
+- 💼 I’m considering earning a degree to progress my career.
 - 🍳 Cooking!
 I love to cook and I am always looking for new recipes.

 ## Skills